Grilled chicken — specifically grilled chicken breast — gets a bad rap.

 Oil it: Once the grates are clean and hot, carefully rub them with a lightly-oiled paper towel that's held with tongs.
 Oiled grates release food much better than oiled chicken alone.
 Of course, it's even better to oil both.

 Preheat: For a gas grill, allow 10 minutes for the grill to heat up.
 For a charcoal grill, preheat for about 30 minutes.
 Don't add food to an under-heated grill — it's guaranteed to stick.
 Because boneless, skinless chicken breasts are so lean (and thin, if pounded), they should be grilled quickly over high heat to retain as much moisture as possible.
 Chicken on the bone or large, un-pounded breasts should be grilled more slowly over medium-high heat so the outside doesn't burn while the inside reaches an internal temperature of 165 F.

 Know when to open and close the grill

 Closing the grill turns it into an oven, which heats everything more evenly all around.
 This is good for large, un-pounded breasts and bone-in chicken.
 Leaving the lid open concentrates the heat only at the bottom, which is best for thinner breasts so that the bottom of the piece gets that nice char without overcooking the top.

-Timing is everything now that you're in the home stretch.
-You've come way too far to blow it now.
-Boneless skinless breasts (pounded ¾-inch thick) should be cooked on high heat for 10 to 12 minutes.
-That means you have no more than 5 minutes to run back into the kitchen to toss the salad or grab a platter before flipping to cook the other side.
-To test for doneness, carefully press the chicken at the thickest end with your finger.
+Boneless skinless breasts (pounded 3/4-inch thick) should be cooked on high heat for 10 to 12 minutes.
+That means there are no more than five minutes to run back into the kitchen to toss the salad or grab a platter before flipping to cook the other side.
+To test for doneness, carefully press the chicken at the thickest end with a finger.
 If there's no resistance, it's done.
-Bone-in chicken is more forgiving and grills on medium heat for 20 to 25 minutes depending upon size to an internal temperature of 165°.